isomerpages/moe-nanhuahigh/pages/Announcements.md

 The ECHA maximum quota will be capped at 2% of the total enrolment of Singaporean students in the school.

-The school has opened the nomination for ECHA to parents from 30 June to 18 July 2025.
+Parents may submit the nomination form for your child through the General Office by 25 July 2025.
 Click [here](https://go.gov.sg/nhhsecha2025) for Edusave Character Award Nomination Form (2025) or access the url: https://go.gov.sg/nhhsecha2025

 Your child must meet the below selection criteria: